 - Does your child live near an active/former lead smelter, battery recycling plant, or other industry known to generate airborne lead dust?

-For a link to a PDF with these testing recommendations and a list of high-risk ZIP codes, click here.
+ODH provides a checklist of these testing recommendations and a list of high-risk ZIP codes.

-To watch a video about lead testing, click here.
+To learn more, watch this video about lead testing.

 After Getting Tested